baoqger/chrisbao/source/_posts/hystrix-circuit-breaker-part2.md

 }
 ```

-All the fields of `CircuitBreaker` are important to understand how breaker works.
+All the fields of `CircuitBreaker` are important to understand how the breaker works.

 <img src="/images/circuitbreakstruct.png" title="circuitbreak" width="300px" height="400px">

-There are two fileds that are not simple type need more analysis, include `executorPool` and `metrics`.
+There are two fields that are not simple type need more analysis, include `executorPool` and `metrics`.
-- **executorPool**: used for `max concurrent request number` strategy which is just this article's topic.
+- **executorPool**: used for `max concurrent request number` strategy, which is just this article's topic.
-- **metrics**: used for `request error rate` strategy which will be discussed in next article, all right?
+- **metrics**: used for `request error rate` strategy, which will be discussed in the next article, all right?

 ### executorPool